-- Bounty expects to maintain its oil production volumes from Naccowlah Block; SW Queensland in 2024 and with strong A\$ oil prices revenue will be stable.
-Oil appraisal drilling continued in 2023 with new discoveries in the Watkins North 1 and Watkins North 2 (Bounty 10% interest) Wells which were cased and prepared for production.
-Further appraisal/development wells are programmed for 2024/2025.
-Naccowlah drilling is expected to maintain Block oil reserves. - Bounty is preparing to resume oil production at Alton (PL 2) in the Surat Basin, Queensland now there is some clarity on crude oil marketing.
-Higher oil prices around A\$134/bbl are expected to continue and this will upgrade Bounty's oil resources at Alton.
+- Bounty expects to maintain its oil production volumes from Naccowlah Block; SW Queensland in 2025 with stable A\$ oil prices.
+Further oil appraisal/development wells are programmed for 2025.
+Naccowlah drilling is expected to maintain Block oil reserves. - Bounty is preparing for oil production at its 100% owned Alton (PL 2) in the Surat Basin, Queensland now there is some clarity on crude oil marketing.
+Stable crude oil prices around A\$120-130/bbl are expected in 2025 and this will upgrade Bounty's oil resources at Alton.